The war in Ukraine “will cost Putin his office,” says Kremlin critics, who already have their sights set on successors

-The Russian opposition figure Leonid Volkov is confident that the Ukraine war will cost Vladimir Putin his office: The Kremlin is already bubbling up.
+The Russian opposition figure Leonid Volkov is confident that the Ukraine war will cost Vladimir Putin his office: The Kremlin is already seething.

 VILNIUS – A prominent Russian exile opposition figure is “confident” that Russia’s President Vladimir Putin will lose office.
 However, this will not happen through mass demonstrations against the escalating Ukraine conflict, said Leonid Volkov in an interview with the editorial network Germany (RND) – but through resistance in the Kremlin.